Skip to content

 packages/create-cli/src/utils/__tests__/fixtures/checkly-project/package.json

-Removed development dependencies ts-node and typescript (with versions such as 10.9.1, 4.9.5, or latest) and added jiti with a version constraint of ^2.
+Removed development dependencies ts-node and typescript (versions including 10.9.1, 4.9.5, or latest) and added jiti with version constraint ^2.

 packages/cli/package.json